bogaravali/Realimagechallenge-2022/README.md

    * yarn install --check-files
    * bundle install
+* To run project use command : rails s
 * Run the project you will get the path as localhost:3000

 * Solution one and solution two are present in app/controller